alexkoch14/Airline-Database/README.md

 - Each airplane is designed as one of the airplane types.
 Some airplane types are just prototypes and have no airplanes of that type built yet.
 - Each flight is assigned an airplane and it uses the same airplane for all it's flights but an airplane may be used by numerous flights.
 - Not all airplanes are used on flights, some sit around as backup planes.

+# Project Replication
+1. Download XAMPP from the internet.
+2. Place the "airline" folder in your local XAMPP/htdocs folder.
+3. Import the database to MySQL using XAMPP.
+4. Run the program in your machine's browser.